National Safety and Quality Digital Mental Health (NSQDMH) Standards

 NSQDMH Standards Eligibility

-The NSQPCH Standards are voluntary and apply to non-government, public or private organisations or individuals who make a digital mental health service available for others to use.
+The NSQDMH Standards are voluntary and apply to non-government, public or private organisations or individuals who make a digital mental health service available for others to use.

 In relation to the NSQDMH Standards, a digital mental health service is defined as ‘a mental health, suicide prevention or alcohol and other drug service that uses technology to facilitate engagement and deliver care’.